yousefkhalefa72/HMM/README.md

   ./build/static/test.out

-Unset the LD_PRELOAD if it was set:
+**Custom Unset the LD_PRELOAD if it was set: Implementation

 unset LD_PRELOAD